Japan in September: A Wonderful Time to Visit For Tourists

 Osaka is known for its delicious food and friendly locals.

-Some of the top attractions include Osaka Castle, Universal Studios Japan, and the Dotonbori district.
+Some top attractions include Osaka Castle, Universal Studios Japan, and the Dotonbori district.

 You can also take a day trip to nearby Nara to visit the famous deer park and Todaiji Temple.